 What should I bring?

-Please bring with you watercolour brushes, sizes 0, 1, 2 and 3 and an empty jam jar.
+Please bring with you a paint palette with wells, watercolour brushes, sizes 0, 1, 2 and 3 and an empty jam jar.
 You may also want to bring a notebook to take notes.

 All other materials will be provided in the class.